Thursday, January 29, 2009

 I'm in Chicago with my hubby and both of my boys.
 It's rare the four of us are together for 3 whole days.
 Lots of spirited conversation, time together and all four of us just got back from the gym after working out together.
 My heart is filled with joy.
 Back home tonight and we'll all go our separate ways.
 I will hold this feeling until the next opportunity to be together.

 Got a lot of requests to explain how I made this block.
 So, in the spirit of doing things for others today, here is the 'Be still my heart' block tutorial, just in time for some Valentine's Day crafting.
+I used this block to make the quilt in the picture above as well as a pink version without the sashing.

 Step 1: Pull a set of fabrics.
 Small scale prints work great for this block.
 Don't be afraid to throw in a solid or two.
 For each block you will need ten 1" x 22" strips.
 Fat quarters work perfectly for these strips.